juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 ```

 # Data Augmentation
 As you recall, we have labeled only 751 images from the MUCT database and 1505 from the LFW database, this is just not enough data for learning to detect teeth, we need to gather more data somehow, the obvious solution is to label a couple of thousand images more, this is the **ideal** solution, having more data is always better but collecting it is time expensive, so for simplicity we are going to use data augmentation.
-We are going to make the following transformations to our set of mouth images to get almost 10x times more different images (23528 month images in total):
+We are going to make the following transformations to our set of mouth images to get almost 10x times more different images (23528 mouth images in total):

 ## Mirroring the mouths
-For each mouth image we are going to create a mirrored clone, this will give us twice the data.
+For each mouth image, we are going to create a mirrored clone, this will give us twice the data.

 ´´´pyhon
 horizontal_img = cv2.flip( img, 0 )